 A café could not have a more extraordinary location than this.
-Right by the waterfall and merely protected by a glass wall, you will find living proof for the Gasteinertal valley’s gastronomic and culinary excellence as well as its innovative spirit here.
-Yesterday, I was still reading the phrases “super location” and “wow-effect” online, today I can absolutely vouch for the description.
+Right by the waterfall and merely protected by a glass wall, you will find living proof of the Gasteinertal valley’s gastronomic and culinary excellence as well as its innovative spirit here.
+Yesterday I was still reading the phrases “super location” and “wow-effect” online; today I can absolutely vouch for the description.
 It’s not just the location, but also the offer that is first-class here.
 Invigorated by an excellent tarte flambée with salmon, I take off again to make my way further away from the valley.
 I could have sat here much longer, but my waterfall curiosity was simply too strong.
 However, one thing is clear.
 This was definitely not my last visit to this café.
 I’ll be back.

 On the waterfall trail

 The water here in Bad Gastein never seems to catch a break.
 What was previously a vicious waterfall, crashing down several metres deep, now continues as a smooth river.
 I couldn’t have asked for more.
-Right at the shore of the river, the trail leads through a thick forest area that could make you forget quite quickly that were still in a lively town just moments ago.
+Right at the shore of the river, the trail leads through a thick forest area that could make you forget quite quickly that you were still in a lively town just moments ago.
 As the water looks for a way out whilst repeatedly swooshing across rugged rocks and stones, I catch myself quietly whistling to myself.
-It’s very idyllic here, that word probably describes it best.
+It’s very idyllic here: that word probably describes it best.
 Moist mosses glow in an intense green on the tree trunks, flowers bend their blossoms toward the warm sun rays, the birds chirp in the treetops and I’m just happy to be able to be here.
-Why not round the experience off with a bit of whistling then?
+Why not round the experience off with a bit of whistling, then?
 At least that’s my take on it.
-Here and there, I encounter a fellow hiker, we greet each other politely, but for the most part, I’m completely by myself.
+Here and there, I encounter a fellow hiker.
+We greet each other politely, but for the most part, I’m completely by myself.
 Which is great, because that way I get to experience and soak up the many impressions here even more intensively.
 The trail itself is not particularly rough, but you should be equipped with decent footwear for the frequently moist ground and have a certain degree of surefootedness.
 I’m going along the Gasteiner Ache river to Badbruck, but you can, of course, also take the trail in the opposite direction.

-Lost in my thoughts and still fascinated by the power and grace of the water, I suddenly hear a faint clicking sound that I can’t assign at first.
+Lost in my thoughts and still fascinated by the power and grace of the water, I suddenly hear a faint clicking sound that I can’t place at first.
 I listen more closely, but then it stops.
 When I almost forget about it again, I suddenly hear the “click” again but quite a bit louder this time.
 And then I also hear people talking energetically.
-Of course, how could I forget, had read about this on the hiking guide just before taking off.
+Of course, how could I forget?
+I had read about this on the hiking guide just before taking off.
 The waterfall trail ends exactly where the Badbruck golf course begins.
 After 45 minutes of walking, I have finally returned to civilisation.
 A bit of a shame, really.
 There are two options for the way back.
-You either take the detour around the Kötschachtal valley and then the Kaiser Wilhelm Promenade or the Marienweg trail.
+You either take the detour around the Kötschachtal valley and then the Kaiser Wilhelm Promenade or the Marienweg Trail.
 Both lead back to Bad Gastein.
 I’m sure that these are nice trails, but today I simply can’t get enough of the water and so I begin my hike back on the waterfall trail.
 And now I’m truly all by myself.
 I hope you have a nice day and enjoy your own hike!